Energy Assistance Program PY2024

 - How can I appeal if I was denied or I believe my benefit amount is incorrect?

-If you feel you have been wrongly denied, or that your benefit amount was calculated incorrectly you may file an appeal.
+If you feel that your application was not acted upon in a timely manner, that you have been wrongly denied, or that your benefit amount was calculated incorrectly you may file an appeal.

-You must send your appeal to the Local Service Provider within thirty (30) days of receipt of the denial.
-The Local Service Agency will review your appeal and send you a written response within fourteen (14) calendar days.
+You must send your appeal to your Local Service Provider within thirty (30) days of receipt of the denial.
+Your LSP will review your appeal and send you a written response within fourteen (14) calendar days.

 30 South Meridian St, Suite 900